cylc/cylc-doc/src/user-guide/running-workflows/workflow-completion.rst

 Scheduler Stall
 ===============

-If there is nothing more to run (according to the graph) but there are :term:`incomplete tasks <incomplete task>` present, the scheduler will :term:`stall` and stay alive for 1 hour (by default) awaiting user intervention to allow the workflow to continue.
+If there is nothing more to run, but there are :term:`incomplete <output completion>` tasks present in the :term:`n=0 window <n-window>` the workflow did not run to completion, so the scheduler will :term:`stall` and stay alive for 1 hour (by default) awaiting user intervention to allow the workflow to continue.

-The presence of incomplete tasks means that the workflow did not run to completion as expected, because some :term:`required task outputs
-<required output>` were not completed at runtime.
+A stall can be caused by tasks with partially satisfied prerequisites or tasks that finished incomplete.
+However, partially satisfied prerequisites normally result from upstream tasks finishing incomplete.

-Restarting a stalled workflow triggers a new stall timer.
+Restarting a stalled workflow resets the stall timer.

 .. note::